olxver2025/aigroupchatdiscord/README.md

 ## Usage

 - Invite your bot to a Discord server.
-- Send messages in a channel where the bot is active, and it will respond using the AI API.
+- Send messages in a channel where the bot is active, and it will respond using the AI.
 - Chat history is saved automatically to provide context for future interactions.

 ## Database